5 Spices You Should Eat To Protect Your Gut *and* Help You Poop

-I was thinking on that joke when I went to Butt Con the other month (what is my life) and tapped functional medicine doctor Mark Hyman, MD to ask about the perceived link between spicy food and my digestive woes.
-Because honestly, I’m sick of getting literally burned by my love for Sri Lankan food.
+I was thinking on that joke when I went to Butt-Con the other month and tapped functional medicine doctor Mark Hyman, MD to ask about the perceived link between spicy food and my digestive woes.
+Because honestly, I'm sick of getting literally burned by my love of food with a kick.

 However, I learned that while spicy food can cause problems for people with IBS (like my friend), in general they're pretty good for your digestive health.
 "Spices can really be helpful for your gut because they help protect your gut flora," Dr. Hyman says.
 "They help fertilize the good bugs; they kill the bad bugs."

 "I love spicy food for the taste, but I also love its effects for the GI tract," agrees gastroentologist Niket Sonpal, MD.
 "One of the biggest misconceptions of spicy food is it gives people reflux or ulcers.
 Just because it burns a little bit on the way in doesn’t mean it causes any other burning."

 Not only that, but I learned that certain spices go the extra mile when it comes to better gut health and um, healthy and reasonable BMs.
 Read on to find which spices will make you poop (in a good way).

 These are the spices that make you poop